Application of tools and methods to own practice.

 This journey starts with the coachee willing to change something in his life to find balance and satisfaction.

-In this essay I will examine some of the approaches that I have used in my coaching practise that gave me the best results with my clients.
+I will examine some of the approaches that I have used in my coaching practise that gave me the best results with my clients.
 In general, I use a combination of approaches during the sessions I give, depending on the situation.
 One of my favourite approaches, which I will describe with an example, is the Cognitive Behavioural Coaching.

 This approach is useful for a client that is stuck or not able to achieve the best outcome with a goal oriented coaching approach.